Dementia

 Laboratory tests

-Simple blood tests can detect physical problems that can affect brain function, such as too little vitamin B-12 in the body or an underactive thyroid gland.
-Sometimes the spinal fluid is examined for infection, for inflammation or for markers of some degenerative diseases.
+Simple blood tests look for changes that affect brain function, such as too little vitamin B-12 in the body or a thyroid gland that is less active than what is typical.
+Sometimes spinal fluid is examined for infection, inflammation or markers of some diseases.

-A mental health professional can determine whether depression or another mental health condition is contributing to your symptoms.
+A mental health professional can determine whether depression or another mental health condition is a part of your symptoms.

 Treatment